Shopify/polaris/polaris.shopify.com/content/contributing/components.md

 # Contributing to Polaris React

-Anyone is welcome to contribute to Polaris React.
+Anyone is welcome to contribute to Polaris React components.
 There are several types of component contributions, but they typically fall under three categories: bug fix, enhancement, or new pattern.

 Bug fixes can be as simple as removing a typo, or as complex as refactoring a component to address a performance or accessibility issue.
 Enhancements usually add to or update the props of an existing component to extend its functionality or presentation.
 New patterns can be contributed by simply adding a new example to an existing component's documentation, or by adding new components or utilities.
 Often component contributions are a mix of these.